 #11.
 Last but not least...

 You've run mock sales transactions but it's now time for the real deal.

-a) This is a bit tricky - there is a function to reset sales data (if you are the account owner) but please remember to close your previous shift before you reset your sales data.
-If not, there might be a mismatch in terms of numbers of transactions in your shift report.
+a) There is a function to reset sales data (if you are the account owner) but please remember to close your previous shift before you reset your sales data.
+If not, there might be a mismatch in terms of numbers of transactions in your Shift Report.

 b) Ensure your timezone is set automatically and is the same for both the iPad and your BackOffice.

-TIP: Always update your StoreHub app or any iOS updates either before or after your business shift to avoid any interruption or download times (depending on your internet connection).
+Tip: Always update your StoreHub app or any iOS updates either before or after your business shift to avoid any interruption or long download times (depending on your internet connection).